HouzuoGuo/laitos/doc/Daemon: web server.md

 <tr>
     <td>ServeDirectories</td>
     <td>{"/the/url/location": "/path/to/directory"...}</td>
     <td>Serve the directories at the specified URL location.
-The leading slash in URL location string is mandatory.</td>
+The prefix slash in URL location string is mandatory.</td>
 </tr>
 </table>